Sport in Scotland: Field hockey

 Field hockey is mainly played in the Lowlands, where it displaced shinty.
 Field hockey in Scotland is run by the Scottish Hockey Union.

-Ice Hockey
+Ice hockey

 Scotland has a very long successful history of ice hockey, and it is the third most attended team sport in the country after association football and rugby union.
 Scotland are host to the oldest ice hockey team in Britain which are the Fife Flyers.
 At the moment there are four Scottish teams competing in the UK-wide Elite Ice Hockey League.
 Edinburgh Capitals have been in the Elite Ice Hockey League since it was formed and in 2010 they were joined by the Dundee Stars and the newly formed Braehead Clan and in 2011 the Fife Flyers were admitted as both their previous league and the Newcastle Vipers went bust creating an opening.
 Scotland has produced 3 of the top British Players of all time in Colin Shields.

+Eight professional ice hockey teams in Scotland compete in the Scottish National League.

+Scottish Tony Hand is the first ice hockey player booked for the NHL in Britain who got his puck lessons.